catfacedck/Dragonflybsd-host-running-nvmm/README.md

 ifconfig bridge0 addm tap0
 ```

-# Security notes: by adding re0 to the bridge will enable promiscuous mode on it (e.g. it can be sniffed).
+**-Security notes: by adding re0 to the bridge will enable promiscuous mode on it (e.g. it can be sniffed)._**
+**-This bridge networking method exposes your virtual machine to the local area network and makes it accessible to all other networked machines, in addition to the host.
+This creates two risks: for the guest virtual machine itself, and exposes information from the guest machine to the local network and the Internet._**